joeldba/dwm-dba/README.md

 * My [dotfiles](https://github.com/joeldba/dotfiles)

 # How do I install it?
-To install dwm, `cd` into the dwm folder, and run `sudo make clean install`.
+To install dwm, run these commands:

+`git clone https://github.com/joeldba/dwm ~/.config/dwm`
+`cd ~/.config/dwm`
+`sudo make clean install`

 If using xinit, put `exec dwm` in your .xinitrc and dwm will launch when `startx` is run.

 # What features are there?
 I've applied quite a few patches, some functional & some purely for aesthetic purposes.
 Here's a list: